Inductors

 , L2

 , e.t.c.
-The figure below shows the symbols used for common sub-families of inductors.
+This is a placeholder for the reference: fig-schematic-symbols-of-inductors shows the symbols used for common sub-families of inductors.
 Not all circuit designers will be specific and use a special symbol to indicate iron/ferrite cored inductors (vs. air-cored inductors), and the generic symbol may be used for all types.

 Important Parameters